rackerlabs/technical-blog/_posts/2019-06-19-Microsoft-SQL-Server-database-compatibility-levels.md

-When you restore a database backup taken on an older version of SQL, the database compatibility level remains the same as it was on the instance from which you took the back up, unless the source compatibility level is lower than the minimum supported level.
-In that case, the database compatibility level is changed to the lowest supported version.
-For example, if we restore a SQL Server 2005 database backup to SQL Server 2017 then compatibility level of the restored database would be set to 100 because that is what minimum SQL 2017 level supported.
+When you restore a database backup taken on an older version of SQL, the database compatibility level remains the same as it was on the instance from which you took the backup, unless the source compatibility level is lower than the minimum supported level.
+In that case, the database compatibility level changes to the lowest supported version.
+For example, if we restore a SQL Server 2005 database backup to SQL Server 2017, then the compatibility level of the restored database would be set to 100 because that is the minimum SQL 2017 level supported.

 ### Compatibility levels after an upgrade

 The compatibility levels of the tempdb, model, msdb, and resource databases are set to the current compatibility level after an upgrade.
-The master system database retains the compatibility level it had before upgrade.
+The master system database retains the compatibility level it had before the upgrade.

 ### Determine the compatibility level

 To determine the current compatibility level, query the **compatibility_level** column of **sys.databases**.

-To change to a different compatibility level, use the ALTER DATABASE command as shown in the following example:
+To change to a different compatibility level, use the `ALTER DATABASE` command as shown in the following example:

     Use Master
     Go
     ALTER DATABASE <database name>SET COMPATIBILITY_LEVEL = <compatibility-level>;

-If you prefer, you can use the wizard to change the compatibility level, however, if the database is online accessed by users, you should change the database to single-user mode first.
+If you prefer, you can use the wizard to change the compatibility level.
+However, if the database is accessed online by users, you should change the database to single-user mode first.
 Then, after you use the wizard to change the level, you should put the database in multi-user mode.